octimot/StoryToolkitAI/README.md

 #### Resolve "transcription_WAV" Preset

-If you're transcribing timelines directly from Resolve and prefer to save them in wav format, instead of mov, go to the Resolve Render Page, select the Audio Only preset, make sure that the "Export Video" in the Video tab is disabled, then, in the "Audio" tab, select the "Wave" format and "Linear PCM" as codec.
+If you're transcribing timelines directly from Resolve and prefer to save them in WAV instead of MOV, go to the Resolve Render Page, select the Audio Only preset, make sure that the "Export Video" in the Video tab is disabled, then, in the "Audio" tab, select the "Wave" format and "Linear PCM" as codec.
 Then save this preset as "transcription_WAV", and the next time you transcribe, you should see Resolve rendering wav files.

 As a matter of fact, you can use any preset you want, as long as it renders audio too (Linear PCM preferred).
-F or eg., if you want to render out an H264 proxy and include Data Burn-In with timecode info, just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
+For eg., if you want to render out an H264 proxy and include Data Burn-In with timecode info, just create that preset in Resolve and then modify the value of the 'transcription_render_preset' setting in the StoryToolkitAI config.json file in your user data folder (in the future, this will be editable from the GUI).
 Just keep in mind that before going through the transcription process, the tool will re-interpret the audio internally as Linear PCM (and you might need ffmpeg on your machine for that), so if you're using a CPU-intense codec, the process might take longer.

-Another important thing to note is that your **audio channels are best left as Mono on your timeline**, since the algorithm may ignore one channel or the other, and therefore only get a partial transcription.
+Another important thing to note is that your **audio channels are best left as Mono on your timeline and/or renders**, since the algorithm may ignore one channel or the other, and therefore only give you a partial transcription.

 ### Re-transcribing Transcripts